 Political posters are not permitted on streetlights, other street furniture (e.g. traffic lights, railings and benches) and roads (including verges, central reservations and roundabouts).
-Any posters on Council property will be removed.
-The Council does not however have any power to remove posters from other properties.

 The Council will not object to A Boards being placed on the pavement outside polling stations on the day of poll provided these boards do not obstruct the public right of passage.
-The question of whether an obstruction is being caused will be a matter for Police Scotland.
+The question of whether an obstruction is being caused will be a matter for Lothian and Borders Police.